Tracking Financial Vulnerability in the UK.

 • Consumers who are in default [Lowell]

-• Consumers with high-cost loans [Lowell]
+• Consumers in late arrears [Lowell]

 • Average credit use [Lowell]